 Some of the most successful people started their days in the wee hours of the morning.
 Many of them began with some sort of physical activity.
-Tim Cook, Barack Obama, Mark Zuckerberg to name a few, begin their days with a morning sweat session.
+Tim Cook and Mark Zuckerberg, for example, begin their days with a morning sweat session.
 If your schedule allows it, morning workouts are the optimal.

-I may be a bit biased, as I am what they call, a natural “morning person”.
-However, I have implemented both evening and morning workout routines throughout my life.
-Hands down, getting it done in the morning takes the cake.
+While both evening and morning workout routines are obviously beneficial, getting your workout done in the morning has its own set of perks.
 Why?
 Because you’re doing just that: getting it done.
 You can start your work day knowing that you’ve already done your workout.
 You have more time after work to catch up on Game of Thrones or focus on other productive tasks that are not work-related (those exist?).
 You no longer have to muster up the energy to go exercise despite the depletion you’re feeling from a long day’s work.

 For anyone not accustomed to a morning workout routine, it can be quite difficult to hop out of bed when your alarm goes off two hours earlier than normal.
-Fret not, my friends.
-As a self-proclaimed professional morning exerciser (that was once an evening exerciser), I’m here to give you some tips and tricks to make sure you don’t leave your friend Susie hanging because you were supposed to meet for spin class but you ‘snoozed’ your alarm.
+Fret not, friends.
+Here are some tips and tricks to make sure you don’t leave your friend Susie hanging because you were supposed to meet for spin class but you ‘snoozed’ your alarm.

 This is for you, Susie.

 If you’re sitting there thinking, “well, I don’t drink coffee”.
 First of all, what?
-Second of all, I hate to break it to you, but you might need to start.
-I genuinely think that I would end up on the other side of town on my way to a morning workout if it weren’t for coffee.
+Second of all, we hate to break it to you, but you might need to start.
+We may or may not have ended up on the other side of town on the way to a morning workout because we skipped coffee.
 But that’s neither here nor there.